 My son likes his "pretty underwear" that I made for him in a size 2T when he was less than a year old (see previous post).
 Some of them still fit, but he is growing out of others.
 So I am starting production on the 4T size.
 They are still a little big, but I am sure they will be great in no time.

 These are made using That Darn Kat's pattern from Etsy.
 Each pair takes a surprising amount of labor, but the detail really shows, and they are adorable on.
+This first pair is made using a Michael Miller knit with a clearance fabric from Wazoodle.

 The bottom pair is made with white fleece, red scraps from a skirt that I made into a pair of pants, and the trim is from JoAnn's from a few years ago.